-Recently, we acquired exclusive worldwide rights to a clinical-stage gene therapy program, which we refer to as TSHA-120, for the treatment of giant axonal neuropathy (GAN).
+We acquired exclusive worldwide rights to TSHA-120, a clinical-stage therapy for the treatment of giant axonal neuropathy (GAN) in 2021.
 TSHA-120 is an intrathecally-dosed AAV9 gene therapy originally developed by our Chief Scientific Advisor, Dr. Steven Gray, and initially funded by a leading GAN patient advocacy group.
-TSHA-120 is the first successful intrathecal gene therapy in the clinic and has had a significant impact across the field.
-This promising drug candidate is currently being evaluated in a groundbreaking clinical trial being conducted by the National Institutes of Health (NIH).
-Data to date have demonstrated that TSHA-120 has a favorable tolerability profile, halts disease progression and has durability of effect at therapeutic dose levels.
-We intend to engage with regulatory agencies in the United States, Europe and Japan to discuss the regulatory pathway for TSHA-120 as soon as possible.
+TSHA-120 is the first gene therapy to be intrathecally dosed and is currently being evaluated as part of a groundbreaking historic dose escalation clinical trial at the NIH, under the leadership of the principal investigator, Carsten Bönneman.